awsdocs/amazon-transcribe-developer-guide/doc_source/call-analytics-start.md

 1. On the **Specify job details** page, provide information about your Call Analytics job, including the location of your input data\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/analytics-start-settings1.png)

-   Specify the desired S3 location of your output data and which IAM role to use\.
+   Specify the desired Amazon S3 location of your output data and which IAM role to use\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/analytics-start-settings2.png)

 1. Choose **Next**\.